City Guide for: Santa Cruz de la Sierra, Bolivia

 Lomas de Arena Regional Park

-Escape the city bustle and immerse yourself in the surreal landscape of Lomas de Arena Regional Park.
-This unique protected area features towering sand dunes that seem to appear out of nowhere, creating a desert oasis just a short distance from Santa Cruz.
-It's a fantastic place for hiking, sandboarding, or simply enjoying the unusual scenery and diverse birdlife.
+Escape the city bustle and immerse yourself in the unique landscape of Lomas de Arena Regional Park.
+This protected area features towering sand dunes, lush vegetation, and diverse wildlife, offering a surprising contrast to the surrounding plains.
+It's a great place for hiking, sandboarding, and simply enjoying the natural beauty.

 Travel Time